jts3k/Twisted-Signals-F16/Syllabus.md

 Additionally students are expected to author one post each week on the class website in the "Gallery" section.
 This can be any piece of electronic art or design that you find interesting.
 Your post can simply be a link to a youtube video or external site, or it can be a more descriptive article that you write.
 This should be done by the end of the day on Fridays so we can read the posts over the weekend and discuss them on Monday.

-QUOTE-UNQUOTE EXAMS

-There will be two "exams."
-The word “exam” is quotation marks because these are not worth a lot of points towards your final grade.
-The dates for the quote-unquote Midterm Exam and quote-unquote Final Exam are [on the course calendar](http://jessestil.es/teaching/fall2015-DMI/calendar/).
+ONLINE DISCUSSION/ANNOUNCEMENTS

+Please join the [class Facebook Group](https://www.facebook.com/groups/twisted.signals.f16/) to participate in online discussion and receive course-related announcements.  [https://www.facebook.com/groups/twisted.signals.f16/](https://www.facebook.com/groups/twisted.signals.f16/).

+QUIZZES

+There will be four quizzes to test your progress on both the theory side of things (principles of Signal Processing) and the practical side of things (creating working patches using [Max](https://cycling74.com/products/max/).
+Dates for the quizzes are on indicated [on the course calendar](http://jessestil.es/teaching/fall2015-DMI/calendar/).

 SOFTWARE

-The majority of the work we do in class will be done in Max, a graphical programming environment that is optimized for artists, musicians, and other creative practitioners.
+The majority of the work we do in class will be done in [Max](https://cycling74.com/products/max/), a graphical programming environment that is optimized for artists, musicians, and other creative practitioners.
 For access to the software you have three options:

 You may work on the Mac Pro that is permanently installed in the Media Lab.
 Select the "Media Lab User" user account.
 When you are using this account create a folder with your Andrew ID and store all your files in this folder.
 It is very important that you back up your work every time you work on the computer.
 It is entirely possible that files on a communally used machine can be unexpectedly moved, erased, or modified.
 Get an external drive (physical or in the cloud) and back up your work constantly.